KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 }
 ```

 And this is enough to cast any positive integer from a string.
 But wait!
 What about negative integers?
 Plus I told you `number`, not `integer`.
-Let's continue the journey!
+Let’s continue the journey!

 ## Dealing with negative numbers

-Dealing with negative numbers is very easy: if we spot a dash (`-`) as a first character, then it's a negative number.
-Thus, all we have to do is to multiply `$result` by `-1` (as soon as `$result` isn't `0`).
+Dealing with negative numbers is very easy: if we spot a dash (`-`) as a first character, then it’s a negative number.
+Thus, all we have to do is to multiply `$result` by `-1` (as soon as `$result` isn’t `0`).

 ```scss
 @function number($string) {